matcha-ai/matcha/docs/tensor/README.md

 The `tensor` object provides shortcut methods for some tensor operations.
 You can learn more about those e.g. in [the following article](tensor/basic-arithmetic).

-Notably, `tensor` overrides arithmetic operators for readable and natural code such as:
+Notably, `tensor` overloads arithmetic operators for readable and natural code such as:

 ```cpp
 tensor d;    // forward-declaration is possible too